Osteomyology in Croydon

 Other therapies used with osteomyology:

-Osteomyology therapy is used as a form of treatment for muscle and joint restrictions and is similar to techniques used for chiropractic, physiotherapy and osteopathy.
+Osteomyology therapy is used as a form of treatment for muscle and joint restrictions and is similar to techniques used for chiropractic and physiotherapy.
 Osteomyology was started by an osteopath and has many chiropractic and allied health members, including osteopaths and physiotherapists.
 Osteomyology combines the best combinations of alternative health disciplines to produce a large range of treatment modalities and manipulative therapies.

 Manipulation of restricted joints by an osteomyologist can help relieve symptoms for back pain, neck pain and muscle aches.
 The best thing about osteomyology is that it is multi-dimensional and doesn’t rely on one mode of treatment.
 In addition to osteomyology manipulative treatments and therapy, we combine physical modalities, including interferential and therapeutic ultrasound.